 Motorcyclists already bear a great deal more risk while on the road than passenger vehicle drivers.
 Putting a distracting screen in front of riders while they’re driving appears at first as though it would pose a danger to, rather than an improvement of, rider safety.
 However, motorcycle manufacturers offering these screens disagree.
 Some experts argue that they offer a huge improvement over ways that motorcycle riders have been accessing maps and music thus far, pointing out that a screen with integrated handlebar controls is much safer than attempting to use paper maps, or using a smartphone mounted precariously on the bike itself.
 Additionally, built-in GPS systems can offer riders important information on the conditions of the road ahead, such as precipitation or dangerous potholes, offering bikers a chance to dodge what could be opportunities for serious rider injury.
 The BMW on-bike infotainment system even offers alerts on mechanical issues, such as tire pressure, so that motorcyclists can exit the road to address these issues before potentially losing control of their bikes.

-For assistance with claims based on motorcycle accident injuries or other personal injury claims in Alabama or Florida, contact the knowledgeable and trial-ready personal injury lawyers at Whibbs Stone Barnett for a consultation at 1-888-219-4561, with offices in Ft.
+For assistance with claims based on motorcycle accident injuries or other personal injury claims in Alabama or Florida, contact the knowledgeable and trial-ready personal injury lawyers at Whibbs Stone Barnett Turner, PA for a consultation at 1-888-219-4561, with offices in Ft.
 Walton Beach, Pensacola, and Fairhope, Alabama.